Complete breathing: how it can help you

 Similarly, it improves the lung capacity of the individual, provides a greater flow of oxygen to the blood, strengthens the respiratory system; develops attention and perception; and promotes control of the heart rate.

-Because of the complexity of its execution, it is recommended to perform full breathing under the supervision of a qualified instructor, who will guide the student throughout the process.
+Because of the complexity of its execution, it is recommended to perform full breathing under the supervision of an instructor, who will guide you throughout the process.

 As in all advanced Pranayama exercises, there is the possibility of suffering episodes of hyperventilation or vertigo.
 Professional support will benefit the proper development of the activity.